OSSEC: Open Source HIDS, Wazuh's ancestor

 Origins

 On 27 October 2008 OSSEC 2.0 was released, a version that consolidates the agent/manager architecture and introduces rule engine improvements.
-In 2009 Third Brigade (the company managing OSSEC’s commercial development) was acquired by Trend Micro, bringing OSSEC under the Japanese vendor’s control.
+Commercial development is managed by Third Brigade.
+GPLv2 licence, public code.

 Components